shadps4-emu/shadPS4/README.md

 # Why?

-The project started as a fan project.
-Due to short amount of free time probably it will take a while since it will be able to run something decent but i am trying to do regular small commits.
+The project started as a fun project.
+Due to short amount of free time probably it will take a while since it will be able to run something decent but I am trying to do regular small commits.

 # Build

 Project is using cmake files.
-To build .Atm vstudio 2022 is enough
+To build, Visual Studio 2022 is enough

 |Platform|Build status|
 |--------|------------|